 In his Houses of Boston’s Back Bay, Bainbridge Bunting indicates that all six houses were built by “Bourne & Leavitt.”
 Robert Tower Bourn (Bourne) and William Leavitt were house carpenters.
 They bought the lot at 159 Beacon on July 5, 1860, and sold it with the completed house on August 10, 1861.
 It appears likely that they built the house and, as indicated by Bunting, also built the other houses at 149-157 Beacon.

-155 Beacon was purchased on July 5, 1860, by shipping merchant Sewell Tappan.
+155 Beacon was purchased on July 5, 1860, by shipping merchant Sewall Tappan.
 He and his wife, Elizabeth Sawyer (Rollins) Tappan, made it their home.
 They previously had lived at 38 Chestnut.

-On February 7, 1881, 155 Beacon was purchased from Sewell Tappan’s estate by Charles Wolff, the Austrian Consul.
+On February 7, 1881, 155 Beacon was purchased from Sewall Tappan’s estate by Charles Wolff, the Austrian Consul.
 He previously had lived at 3 Chestnut.

 During the 1885-1886 winter season, Charles Wolff was living elsewhere and 155 Beacon was the home of Sewall Henry Fessenden and his wife, Louisa Green (Bursley) Fessenden.
 They previously had lived at 4 Marlborough.
 He was agent for the Boston and Sandwich Glass Company.